dimitris-kako/ApiGateway/README.md

 # .NET Core 6 API Gateway

 This project implements an API Gateway in .NET Core 6 that aggregates data from multiple external APIs, providing a unified endpoint to access a variety of services.
 The purpose of this gateway is to simplify client-side interactions by consolidating multiple API requests into a single request-response cycle.
+The basic concept of the API is to search for movies, songs and news articles that include a specific keyword.

 ## External APIs Used